 All Thomson Reuters employees have an obligation to hold themselves and each other to the policies and high ethical standards described in this Code.
 This means we each are expected to read and understand the Code, as well as any supplemental materials that might apply to us, and act accordingly.
-If you are unsure about any part of the Code or supplemental materials, or how to access them, then please
+If you are unsure about any part of the Code or if you don't know what supplemental materials apply to you or how to access them, you must Seek Help. ^{So} In addition to upholding our values, we are all expected to:

-Seek Help.
-We are all expected to:
+- Learn about, understand and comply with the laws, rules, regulations and policies that apply to our specific positions - Seek Help 1/2 if we have questions about the applicability or interpretation of any law, rule, regulation or policy - Speak up if we see or suspect unethical behavior or a violation whether of laws, policies or this Code - Complete mandatory compliance training

-- Learn about, understand and comply with the laws, rules, regulations and policies that apply to our specific positions - Seek Help if we have questions about the applicability or interpretation of any law, rule, regulation or policy - Speak up if we see or suspect unethical behavior or a violation - whether of laws, policies or this Code - Complete mandatory compliance training - Respect local customs of countries where we do business, as long as doing so does not violate laws or this Code - Acknowledge on the Intranet that we have received and read this Code and understand our obligations to comply with it
+- Respect local customs of countries where we do business, as long as doing so does not violate laws or this Code - Acknowledge that we have received and read this Code and understand our obligations to comply with it